Sunday, 29 April 2018

 More on Beltane

-So as I mentioned in last year's post Beltane is the 3rd spring festival on the Wheel, and the fire festival of the Fire/Sun God Bel.
-It's a cross-quater day and its themes are the God and the Goddess coming together, fertility, springtime and renewal, new life.
+So as I mentioned in last year's post, Beltane is the 3rd spring festival on the Wheel and the fire festival of the Fire/Sun God Bel.
+It's a cross-quarter day and its themes are the God and the Goddess coming together, fertility, springtime and renewal, new life.
 It's similar to Oestara but Beltane marks the start of summer.
 It's also the counterpart to Samhain (which is now Hallowe'en as well) and like at Samhain, it's a time when the veils between the worlds (this one and the spirit/fairy world) are said to be thin.
 But it's more a time of "trickster" spirits, whereas Samhain is about honouring those who have died.

 Here are a couple of links with more info about this festival: